 Just over a year ago, I wrote a short blog entitled Seafood Extravaganza, telling the world why I love seafood.
 Today, I shall continue that theme, given that I consider myself a foodie and having been treated to some of the freshest, most delicious seafood during my Spanish visit.
 As many of you already know, we Chinese people are known to be ‘obsessed’ with food, and I especially enjoy eating gourmet foods, talking about them in my waking hours even dreaming about them at night, and more recently blogging about the heavenly delicacies that I’ve come to sample, indulging my palate.

-On my first night, despite it being a Monday when most restaurants were closed, my hosts found a local restaurant where they served seafood.
 Take a look at the pictures and tell me that you are not tempted?
 The grilled prawns are delicious, and so was that strange looking item – I wonder if anyone not from Spain knows what they are.
 But trust me, they are damn bloody delicious!

 I hope you have enjoyed my seafood treat for you today – please come back soon, as I shall share many more fabulous photos from this marvelous trip, showing you the places I visited, the people I met who have offered me amazing hospitality and the wonderful sights that this part of Spain is famed for.
 I have more Spanish music, Salsa dancing and even a recipe for the best Spanish Omelette on video at the end of this post, especially for you